Classification of symplectic non-Hamiltonian circle actions on 4-manifolds: The de Rham invariant

 \section{The de Rham invariant}

-In this section, we formalize the last invariant in this work, which determines whether two $\Phi$-$T$-diffeomorphic spaces are also isomorphic as circle-valued Hamiltonian $S^1$-manifolds.
+In this section, we formalize the last invariant in this work, the de Rham invariant, which determines whether two $\Phi$-$T$-diffeomorphic spaces are also isomorphic as circle-valued Hamiltonian $S^1$-manifolds.
 Intuitively, it encodes information on the cohomology class of the symplectic form.
-We determine which values of the invariant are attainable (see Lemma \ref{de_rham_invariant_existence}), by constructing an appropriate symplectic form for every valid choice of value for the de Rham invariant.
-Together with the previous invariants, this gives a full classification of our spaces up to isomorphism (see Theorem \ref{existence_theorem} and Theorem \ref{uniqueness_theorem}). \\
+We describe the different values of the invariant (see Proposition~\ref{de_rham_invariant_description}), and show which are attainable (see Lemma~\ref{de_rham_invariant_existence_lemma}), by constructing an appropriate symplectic form for every valid choice of value for the de Rham invariant.
+Together with the previous invariants, this gives a full classification of our spaces up to isomorphism (see Theorem~\ref{existence_theorem} and Theorem~\ref{uniqueness_theorem}). \\